 This stunning landscape covers some 12,000 sq km (4633 sq mi) the remaining lake was part of a prehistoric salt lake which once covered most of southwest Bolivia.

 This destination has long attracted tourists due to the mirrored effect given by the flats against the clear blue sky and it is certainly an awe-inspiring sight.
 If you are planning on backpacking in South America this should definitely be on your list.

 Dubbed “The Door to Hell” this is a truly terrifying sight, a burning pit in the middle of the Karakum Desert, 230ft wide and 66ft deep which has been raging for the past 40 years, this may not sound like the most inviting of destinations but it is certainly one you will never forget.

-The decision was made to “burn out” the gas, by setting it alight and burning off the remaining gas, it was expected the gas would burn out after a number of weeks, but more than four decades later the fire is still burning.
+The decision was made to “burn out” the gas, by setting it alight and burning off the remaining gas, it was expected the gas would burn out after several weeks, but more than four decades later the fire is still burning.

 Mount Roraima is the highest point in the Pakaraima mountain chain of Tepui Plateau in South America.
 The plateau boasts borders with Venezuela, Brazil and Guyana with 1,300ft cliffs on all sides.

 Since the first recorded person to scale the plateau in 1884 it has become a popular destination for backpackers and hikers.
 Most hikers who attempt the climb take two days to reach the base of the mountain, then another day to follow the “La Rampa” a natural staircase-like path up to the top.

 This is a serious climb and should not be attempted lightly.
 If you want to reach the top you should take one of the many tours available for tourists.